samboy/MaraDNS/README.md

   32-bit, and 64-bit sized integers.
 * A POSIX C library with both POSIX and Berkeley socket support.

+(To build some of the documentation, the non-standard but widely available `unix2dos` text conversion utility is used.)

 Then, do this:

 ```